MicrosoftDocs/cpp-docs/docs/standard-library/string-view-operators.md

 ### Return Value

-**true** if the object on the left side of the operator is lexicographically less than the string_view object on the right side; otherwise **false**.
+**true** if the object on the left side of the operator is lexicographically less than the object on the right side; otherwise **false**.

 ### Remarks

 An implicit conversion must exist from *convertible_string_type* to the string_view on the other side.

 The comparison is based on a pairwise lexicographical comparison of the character sequences.
 When the first unequal pair of characters is encountered, the result of that comparison is returned.
+If no unequal characters are found, but one sequence is shorter, the shorter sequence is less than the longer one.
+In other words, "cat" is less than "cats".

 ### Example